Monitoring and Observability for AI Environments

 Use Application Insights to track:

-• duration — average response time
+• duration — average and tail response time

 • successRate — success percentage

-• dependency calls — external API response time
+• dependency calls — external API latency

 🔧 Recommendations:

-• Track p95/p99 latency per endpoint.
+• Track p95 and p99 latency per endpoint

 Cost observability